Why always him? Trusting Mario Balotelli proving costly for Man City

 These were questions arising from a magnificent game of football sadly marred by incidents amid the celebrations following Van Persie's winner.

-Manchester United's Rio Ferdinand suffered a wound above his eye when he was struck by an object thrown from the crowd and City keeper Joe Hart needed to intercept a pitch invader with designs on getting at the defender.
+Manchester United's when he was struck by an object thrown from the crowd and City keeper Joe Hart needed to intercept a pitch invader with designs on getting at the defender.

 City duly apologised and it is sad such a tiny minority should scar what was a wonderful afternoon of entertainment.